Counselling Session with Cyclic Intervention

 Session structure

-His first words to me were, ‘How’s this going to help me?’
-The firmness in his voice reinforced what he’d said during the intake interview: he was here on his lawyer’s advice, and doubtful about it.
+Zed’s first words to me were, ‘How’s this going to help me?’
+He was here, following his lawyer’s advice, and seemed doubtful about it.

-Zed had also told the intake worker that he didn’t remember things, so I planned to keep things simple in this counselling session.
+He had told the intake worker that he didn’t remember things, so I planned to keep this counselling session simple.
 For example, I used a whiteboard so Zed would have a running summary of our session in front of him.
 As we talked, I added keywords to a cobweb diagram on the whiteboard, organised like this.

 The counselling session meandered, but here I present separately: (1) the final cobweb diagram, (2) the things he liked about his gambling, and (3) the things he disliked about his gambling, interwoven with other issues that he raised.